Combinatorial approach to Mathieu and Lam\'e equations: Combinatorial approach to the Lam e eigenvalue

-The Lam\'{e} equation is closely related to the Mathieu equation.
-In the limit $n\to\infty, k\to0$ while keep $n(n-1)k^2=\kappa^2$ fixed, the Jacobi $sn$-function becomes the trigonometric function $sin$, and Eq.(\ref{lame}) becomes equivalent to Eq.(\ref{matheq}).
-This fact indicates each asymptotic expansion of the Mathieu eigenvalue presented above should be the limit of a Lam\'{e} eigenvalue expansion.
-That means the Lam\'{e} eigenvalue has {\em at least} three asymptotic expansion regions, located approximately at three point as in (\ref{lameeigenapprox}).
-In this section, based on the quantum field theory, we argue that there are {\em only} three asymptotic expansion regions.
-We also derive the eigenvalue at the electric region using the combinatorial method, and write it in a proper form.
+We adopt the same method to the Lam\'{e} equation which is quite similar to the Mathieu equation.
+In the limit $n\to\infty, k\to0$ while keep $n(n-1)k^2=\kappa^2$ fixed, the Jacobi $sn$-function becomes the trigonometric function $sin$, and Eq. (\ref{lame}) becomes equivalent to Eq. (\ref{matheq}).
+According to the argument of quantum field theory, the moduli space of the corresponding N=2$^*$ gauge theory also has three singularities, hence there are three asymptotic expansions for the Lam\'{e} eigenvalue.
+In this section we derive the eigenvalue expansion at the electric region from the deformed prepotential of gauge theory, and write it in a proper form.